umutolcer/DSA210-Term-Project/README.md

 ---

 ## Motivation
 I have been playing this game since 2012 and achieved the greatest rank which is Challenger.
-Strategy and skills are important in League, and winning the game is related to players' stats.
+Strategy and skills are important in League, and winning the game is related to players' skills.
 It will be a fun way of practing my data skills.
 Also, I will come up with significant results since I have experience in that game.
 I hope to:
 - Realize my mistakes, so that I can improve my gameplay and be a better player.
 - Use the data skills that I learnt in the class on something that I have passion.
 - Create an original and unusual work.